IrisvanOllefen/js-bootcamp/4-data-structures.md

 	// --> 3
 ```
 #### Slice
-Another fundamental array method is slice, which takes start and end indices and returns an array that has only the elements between them.
-The start index is inclusive, the end index is exclusive.
+Another array method is slice, which takes start and end indices and returns an array that has only the elements between them.
+The start index will still be in the array, the end index will be left out.
 ```javascript
 console.log([0, 1, 2, 3, 4].slice(2, 4));
 	// --> [2, 3]